 The purpose of this webpage is to address issues that may not directly be addressed in the church's articles of faith but are relevant to issues the church of Jesus Christ faces in the 21st century.
-Issues are listed in alphabetical order and if you don't see an issue addressed that you would like to see addressed please send me a note at firstname.lastname@example.org.
-These opinions are those of the pastors of Berean.
+Issues are listed in alphabetical order and are the opinions of the pastors of Berean Baptist Church.

 Abortion: We believe that human life begins at conception and that the unborn child is a living human being.
 Abortion constitutes the unjustified, unexcused taking of unborn human life.
 Abortion is murder.
 We reject any teaching that abortions of pregnancies due to rape, incest, birth defects, gender selection, birth or population control, or the mental well being of the mother are acceptable.
 Without regard to political parties we believe Christians should vote only for pro-life candidates (Job 3:16; Psalms 51:5; 139:14-16; Isa.
 49:1, 5; Jer.
 1:5; 20:15-18; Luke 1:44).
 Listen to more here.